szorbakir/SMPJ_Plotters/README.md

     If you change the Data versions do not forget Legends :)

 Future updates;
-    Automaticly  change Legend when Data version is changed.
     Bash script to run all source code with one command line.

 How to use;
     Basically do "root -l -b -q <X.cpp>"

 ---rawMassMerged.cpp---
-Source code use only one Data version.First, change the Data version to one you want to use.
+Source code use only one Data version.First, change and "SELECT" the Data version you want to use.
 Data version should be "normalized".
 Then source code do following;
     Plotting raw mass distributions for each jet trigger.
     Reconstructing "Dijet Mass Spectrum" then plotting.